 For an example of where the Bridge will be used, consider the following.
 A bank that has verified the age of its customer uses the Bridge to allow the customer to obtain a signed verifiable credential, stating their age.
-The customer can then log in into an e-commerce website and purchase a special medication that requires age verification.
-The e-commerce website can securely verify the customers age without needing to connect to the bank.
+The customer can then log in to an e-commerce website and purchase a special medication that requires age verification.
+The e-commerce website can securely verify the customer's age without needing to connect to the bank.

 Immutable Audit Trail Tool

 The Bridge has also been integrated with the second tool the IOTA Foundation is developing for ENSURESEC, the Immutable Audit Trail.
 The Immutable Audit Trail Tool answers one of the most important needs of the e-commerce industry: to communicate and share trusted threat information in order to manage and prevent cyber-physical attacks.
 This need is similar to the one recently expressed by the Biden administration in its Executive Order to Improve the Nation’s Cybersecurity (Section 2).
-Sharing such information requires correctly identifying its source, to avoid fake and malicious information, as well as regulating who can access it, to prevent the risk of it being tampered with.
+Sharing such information requires correctly identifying its source to avoid fake and malicious information, as well as regulating who can access it, to prevent the risk of it being tampered with.